Eastern Europe: Caucasus states

 The South Caucasus nations of Armenia, Azerbaijan, and Georgia are included in definitions or histories of Eastern Europe.
 They are located in the transition zone of Eastern Europe and Western Asia.
 They participate in the European Union's Eastern Partnership program, the Euronest Parliamentary Assembly, and are members of the Council of Europe, which specifies that all three have political and cultural connections to Europe.
-In January 2002, the European Parliament noted that Armenia and Georgia may enter the EU in the future.
-However, Georgia is currently the only South Caucasus nation actively seeking NATO and EU membership.
+In January 2002, the European Parliament noted that Armenia, Azerbaijan, and Georgia may enter the EU in the future.
+Georgia and Armenia are seeking EU membership, with Georgia also seeking NATO membership alongside.